dfinity/oisy-wallet/README.md

 * **Browser-based:** No matter your browser and operating system preferences, Oisy allows you to receive, hold, and send native ETH and ERC-20 tokens on Ethereum.
 Currently, the list of ERC-20 tokens is hardcoded but it can easily be extended.

 * **Networked-custody:** The key controlling your multichain assets is not controlled by a single entity.
-Shares of the key are distributed among many ICP replica nodes and signatures are created using [Threshold ECDSA](https://internetcomputer.org/docs/current/developer-docs/integrations/t-ecdsa/).
+Shares of the key are distributed among many ICP replica nodes and signatures are created using [threshold ECDSA](https://internetcomputer.org/docs/current/developer-docs/integrations/t-ecdsa/).

 * **Fully on-chain:** Not only the keys but also the web assets are hosted on chain.
 Therefore the entire wallet is based on a decentralized trust model and guarantees that the entire wallet has not been tampered with.